jjin49/DeepAttentionPan/readme.md

 - Usage: the codes can be used to train our models, output results on the testing set, output positional attention weights for chosen group of peptides.

-- Please download the full folder of "DeepAttentionPan_Code" to run the programs, or you may need to reset some routes.
+- Please download the full folder of "DeepAttentionPan_Code" to run the programs, or you may need to configure some directory paths.

 - Platform: Python 3.6, need to use GPU to train,test and ouput attention weights.